syncfusion-content/maui-docs/MAUI/DataForm/Editing.md

 Create the custom editor by inheriting the [IDataFormEditor] interface.

 Property settings, commit, data validation can be handled by  the required methods.
-Here, the `Entry` is loaded for `PhoneNumber` editor.
+Here, the [Entry](https://learn.microsoft.com/en-us/dotnet/maui/user-interface/controls/entry?view=net-maui-7.0)'| markdownify }}  is loaded for `PhoneNumber` editor.

 {% tabs %}
 {% highlight c# %}